 CTLR Registered Federal and State Herds

-The entire herd of cattle owned by the State of Nebraska at Fort Robinson State Park in Crawford are registered with the CTLR with full pedigree records.
+The entire herd of cattle owned by the State of Nebraska at Fort Robinson State Park in Crawford is registered with the CTLR with full pedigree records.
 This herd was previously owned by the federal government and housed at Fort Niobrara National Wildlife Refuge in Valentine, Nebraska.
 The entire federal government-owned herd of Texas Longhorns at the Wichita Mountains Wildlife Refuge in Cache, Oklahoma was registered with the CTLR through 2002 prior to their management change to natural selection.
-The State Longhorn herds in New Mexico at the Farm & Ranch Heritage Museum in Las Cruces and Texas at the Big Bend Ranch State Park were registered in the 1990's.
+The State Longhorn herds in New Mexico at the Farm & Ranch Heritage Museum in Las Cruces and Texas at the Big Bend Ranch State Park were registered in the 1990s.
 Animals purchased from the Wildlife Refuge, Big Bend Ranch State Park and New Mexico FRHM must pass visual inspection and a DNA test to qualify for registration.
-The Official State of Texas Longhorn Herd at Fort Griffin State Historic Site and San Angelo State Park contain some CTLR registered animals.
+The Official State of Texas Longhorn Herd at Fort Griffin State Historic Site and San Angelo State Park contains some CTLR registered animals.
 They are using CTLR registered bulls.
 Female offspring of two registered parents are eligible for subsequent registration.
 All others must go through the inspection/DNA process to qualify.

 Requirements for Cattle Registration

-The CTLR is an open registry offering registration eligibility not only to offspring of two CTLR registered parents, but also to animals that pass both a visual inspection and DNA test to fall within the acceptable range of the rest of our registered cattle, regardless if the parents are registered.
+The CTLR is an open registry offering registration eligibility not only to offspring of two CTLR registered parents but also to animals that pass both a visual inspection and DNA test that fall within the acceptable range of the rest of our registered cattle, regardless if the parents are registered.
 Female progeny of CTLR registered sires and dams are eligible for registration as subsequent registrants, with no need for genetic and visual inspection.
+Because all bulls' genotypes are on file with either Neogen/GeneSeek, Inc. or the Veterinary Genetics Lab (VGL) at UC Davis, the CTLR no longer accepts subsequent offspring from "Multi-sire" herds.
+All calves conceived in herds with more than one bull must have their sire verified through either Neogen/Igentiy SeekSire ($15) or VGL parentage ($30).